pkgforge-dev/OpenGothic-AppImage/README.md

 </div>

+## ⚠️ Game assets within `~/.local/share/opengothic` ⚠️

 ---

-AppImage made using [sharun](https://github.com/VHSgunzo/sharun) and its wrapper [quick-sharun](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh), which makes it extremely easy to turn any binary into a portable package reliably without using containers or similar tricks.
+AppImage made using [quick-sharun](https://github.com/pkgforge-dev/Anylinux-AppImages/blob/main/useful-tools/quick-sharun.sh), which makes it extremely easy to turn any binary into a portable package reliably without using containers or similar tricks.

 **This AppImage bundles everything and it should work on any Linux distro, including old and musl-based ones.**